The Art of Seduction: The Coquette

 The Coquette is the kind of seducer who leads a person on without offering instant gratification.
 Their modus operandi is to delay satisfaction alternating between unexplained warmth and coldness so that the victim stays in a state of anticipation not knowing what is coming next.
-They play on the human psychology knowing that anything that is easily available to humans is not necessarily valued.
+They play on human psychology knowing that anything that is easily available to humans is not necessarily valued.
 Hence, they create a persona of being unavailable and this generates excitement in their audience.
 Coquettes are somewhat narcissistic as well and have no qualms in making their victims pursue them relentlessly.
-They create a sense of insecurity in their targets and when they reach the brink, they pull them back with show of warmth and attention.
+They create a sense of insecurity in their targets and when they reach the brink, they reel them back in with a show of warmth and attention.
 They play within them imparticular set emotions swinging between love and hate.
+Greene uses Empress Joséphine Bonaparte and Andy Warhol as examples.

 SYMBOL: The Shadow.
 It cannot be grasped.
 Chase your shadow and it will flee; turn your back on it and it will follow you.
 It is also a person's dark side, the thing that makes them mysterious.
 After they have given us pleasure, the shadow of their withdrawal makes us yearn for their return, much as clouds make us yearn for the sun.